rabbitmq/rabbitmq-website/site/install-debian.md

 Note that Erlang 24 cannot be supported on older distributions because they ship with an older version of OpenSSL.

-Currently the list of supported RPM-based distributions includes
+Currently the list of supported Debian-based distributions includes

  * Ubuntu 18.04 through 21.04
  * Debian Buster (10), Bullseye (11), and Sid ("unstable")